Jesus/jesus.github.io/_posts/2017-12-14-what-is-a-neural-network.md

 ![Neuron](/assets/images/neuron.png)

-What we've seen in this article would be a very basic neural network model with a single fully connected layer of 576 neurons.
+What we've seen in this article would be a very basic neural network model with a single fully connected layer of neurons.
+More specifically, we had one single neuron with 576 inputs.
+This neuron was able to detect a particular digit, we could add 9 more neurons to detect all the other digits.
+So we'd have 10 neurons and 10 outputs.

 Most useful neural networks use more complex architectures where the output of the first layer is the input of a second layer, and maybe a third one and